-Sometimes you need to create static route to make communication with different network which is connected via different gateway than the default gateway set in your computer IP address.
-Gateways is simply a network router which route the network traffic between different networks.
-When you have more than one gateway (router) on your network, then you may need to implement static route technique on Windows 10, Windows 2012 R2 or Windows 2016 server.
-Static route will tell the Operating System to send network packets to appropriate router instead of sending to default router.
-This simple guide shows how to add and delete static route on Windows 10/2012 R2 and 2016 server Operating Systems.
+Sometimes you need to create static route entries to make communication with different networks that are connected via a different gateway.
+A gateway is simply a network router that routes the network traffic between different networks.
+When you have more than one gateway (router) on your network, then you may need to implement static route technique on Windows 10/Windows 11 or Windows servers/any Operating system.

-There are few useful commands you must know.
+There are a few useful commands you must know.
 Route delete, add and print.
 These commands will be handy to any user who has administrative access and know which router/gateway should be used for which network.

-Route Add on Windows 10 and Windows 2012 R2/2016 Server
+Route Add on Windows 11/10 and Windows Servers

 route add 10.10.10.0 mask 255.255.255.0 10.10.29.1

-It indicates that any packets to 10.10.10.0 (in class C – 255.255.255.0) network should be forwarded to 10.10.29.1 router (gateway).
+It indicates that any packets to 10.10.10.0 (in class C – 255.255.255.0) network should be forwarded to the 10.10.29.1 router (gateway).

 route add –p 10.10.10.0 mask 255.255.255.0 10.10.29.1

-Route Delete on Windows 10/2012 R2/2016
+Route Delete on Windows 11/10 & Windows 2022/2019/2016 Servers

 route delete 10.10.10.0

-How to Modify a Static Route Entry on Windows 10/2016
+How to Modify a Static Route Entry on Windows 10/11

-Let’s say that after the recent network change, now the network 10.10.10.0 should be routed through 10.10.29.200 gateway.
-Obviously you have to modify the existing route for this network and change the gateway to 10.10.29.200, how to modify it?
+Let’s say that after the recent network change, now the network 10.10.10.0 should be routed through the 10.10.29.200 gateway.
+Obviously, you have to modify the existing route for this network and change the gateway to 10.10.29.200.

-The simple method is delete it and enter the new route entry.
-So, in this case you would perform below commands.
+The simple method is to delete it and add the new entry.
+So, in this case, you would perform the below commands.

 Route delete 10.10.10.0 Route add –p 10.10.10.0 mask 255.255.255.0 10.10.29.200